 Think Your Teen Likes Your Stories?
 Think Again.

 Oversharing isn’t just a problem for our social media-saturated generation, either.
 It seems to be something that all parents do.
 I remember my own mother telling me, “OF COURSE you were unplanned.
 I got pregnant with you because I had a cracked nipple and had to stop nursing your older sister.”
 I was mortified, not just because she made me visualize my own conception but mostly because my mother had made me think about her nipple.

 Some of it, I guess, is because it’s just plain fun to embarrass your teenager.
 It may also be based on a well-intentioned, but misguided, desire to be completely honest and open with your kids.
 But admit it.
 Some of the impulse to overshare springs from a pathetic need for your kids to think you’re cool.

 Back in college, I had a roommate whose mother liked to come visit and hang out with the girls.
-She asked us to call her by her first name, and told us cringe-worthy stories about her sex life, her IUD, and how she had finally decided to have it removed.
-I don’t think the word “oversharing” had been invented 30 years ago, but we all felt it with our awkward, uncomfortable silences.
-We were horrified by her candor, but mostly because she had been so frank in front of her own daughter.
+She asked us to call her by her first name.
+And she told us cringe-worthy stories about her sex life, her IUD, and how she had finally decided to have it removed.
+I don’t think the word “oversharing” had been invented 30 years ago.
+But we all felt it with our awkward, uncomfortable silences.
+We were horrified by her candor.
+And mostly because she had been so frank in front of her own daughter.
 We all agreed it was an embarrassing way for a mom to behave.

 One of my husband’s favorite college stories to tell our kids was about one final exam.
 He showed up to take the test, only to find that no one was there because the classroom had been moved after the very first class.
 He had—get this—never gone back after the first day.
 Hilarious, right?
 What I heard whenever he told this story: “What a moron!
 You flunked a class and wasted so much money!”
 What our impressionable young son heard?
 “You skipped class, and got away with it!
 AWESOME!”